jj-stigell/integrify-assignment/README.md

 $ npm install
 ```

-Set database credentials and other variables to the .env file at the project root:
+Create .env file to the project root and add database credentials and other variables to it:
 ```
 POSTGRES_USER=dbUserNameString
 POSTGRES_PASSWORD=dbPasswordString